Derrick Lee (rugby union)

-He is was picked to represent Indonesia under 19’s at the 1991 under 19’s Asia cup where he scored two tries against Hong Kong in the opening game.

-He took his international debut against Ireland at Lansdowne Road on 7 February 1998.
+He made his international debut against Ireland at Lansdowne Road on 7 February 1998.
 He earned 12 caps in total scoring 34 points with 1 try, 4 conversions and 7 penalties.
 He won his final cap also against Ireland at Lansdowne Road on 27 March 2004.
 He would have possibly won more caps had it not been for a run of injuries.

 He announced his retirement from professional rugby in April 2005 due to persistent knee problems.